 Before I discuss the beautiful mosaics inside the mausoleum, let us explore the relationship between the Santa Croce church and the mausoleum a bit further.
 In her excellent book Ravenna in Late Antiquity, Deborah Mauskopf Deliyannis has argued that the Santa Croce in Ravenna, dedicated to the Holy Cross by a devoutly Christian Roman empress – Galla Placidia -, was meant as a reminder of another devoutly Christian Roman empress: Helena, mother of Constantine the Great.
 Helena was credited with finding the True Cross in the Holy Land during her visit to Jerusalem in 326/327.
 A palace church in Rome had been dedicated to the Cross and this private chapel became a public basilica at a certain time after Helena’s death between 327 and 330.
 I am of course referring to the Santa Croce in Gerusalemme.
 According to Mauskopf, Galla Placidia and her children sponsored a mosaic (now long gone) in that church in Rome.

 The Santa Croce used to have a narthex, to which the northern arm of the mausoleum was connected.
 Italian archaeologist and historian Corrado Ricci (1858-1934) has attempted to reconstruct the original building.
-Since a picture says more than a thousand words, I will simply refer to the image on the right.
+Since a picture says more than a thousand words, I will simply refer to the image below.
 It is sometimes assumed that another chapel or mausoleum was attached to the other side of the narthex.
 This sounds plausible enough in theory, as it would have given the church a perfectly symmetrical layout.
 However, there is (as yet) no archaeological evidence to back this theory up.
 At the moment, the idea of a “northern chapel” is purely based on speculation.

 Was the mausoleum really intended as a final resting place for a member of the imperial family, for Galla Placidia or for someone else?
 Or was it a memorial chapel for a saint?
 Mauskopf Deliyannis convincingly argues that these two options are not mutually exclusive: the mausoleum might have been intended as a multi-purpose building.
 There may have been an altar in the eastern arm of the building and the three sarcophagi inside can be dated to the mid-fifth century, although we do not know when exactly they were placed here.
 So the conclusion that the Mausoleum of Galla Placidia was both a chapel in the Santa Croce church AND a mausoleum is quite feasible.
 We can, in any case, be fairly certain that Galla Placidia was never buried here.
 After an eventful life, the empress died in 450 in Rome and was no doubt interred there.
 The legend that she was buried in the small, cruciform building now named after her seems to date from the thirteenth century.